MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-Train-Test-Eval.md

+---
+title:   BrainScript Train Eval
+author:    chrisbasoglu
+date:    03/17/2017
+ms.author:   cbasoglu
+ms.date:   03/17/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   reference
+ms.service:  Cognitive-services
+ms.devlang:   brainscript
+---

+# BrainScript Train Eval

 Here we describe the main top-level commands `train` and `test`/`eval` and their corresponding parameters.
-For additional top-level commands see the [corresponding wiki page](/en-us/cognitive-toolkit/Top-level-commands.md).
+For additional top-level commands see the [corresponding wiki page](./Top-level-commands.md).

 ## Train Command
 This command asks CNTK to train a model.
 An example for a `train` command section is provided on the [Config file overview](/en-us/cognitive-toolkit/Brainscript-Config-file-overview.md) page.
 The related parameters are:
 * `reader` – the reader configuration block used to determine how to load input data.
 For details see [Reader block](/en-us/cognitive-toolkit/Brainscript-Reader-block.md).

 * `SGD` – the SGD training setup.
-For details see [SGD block](/en-us/cognitive-toolkit/Brainscript-SGD-block.md).
+For details see [SGD block](./Brainscript-SGD-block.md).

 * `BrainScriptNetworkBuilder` – the BrainScript configuration block.
-For details see [BrainScript Network Builder](/en-us/cognitive-toolkit/BrainScript-Network-Builder.md).
+For details see [BrainScript Network Builder](./BrainScript-Network-Builder.md).

 * `SimpleNetworkBuilder` – the simple network builder configuration block.
-For details see [Simple Network Builder](/en-us/cognitive-toolkit/Simple-Network-Builder.md).
+For details see [Simple Network Builder](./Simple-Network-Builder.md).

 * `cvReader` – (optional) the reader configuration block for cross-validation data.